 Cagliari’s beaches and history closer to home this summer

-This service will be offered by Air Malta every Wednesday and Sunday throughout the season, making it an excellent option for those who prefer short getaways.
+You can now fly from Malta to Cagliari with Air Malta every Wednesday and Sunday throughout the season, making it an excellent option for those who prefer short getaways.
 The early-morning flight is just over an hour long and lands at Cagliari Elmas Airport, which is four miles away from the centre and well connected to other cities in Sardinia.

 Cagliari is synonymous with beaches, the most popular of which is Poetto.
 A stretch of seven kilometres of white sands, azure waters, and the Devil’s Saddle headland guarding the shore, together make Poetto Beach one of the most idyllic spots in Cagliari.
 Legend has it that Lucifer once attempted to take over this tiny paradise, only to be knocked off his horse by a host of angels and have his saddle turn into rock.
 Too bad for Lucifer, good news for the many tourists who flock to this beach every summer.